kelixlabs/modules/README.md

         |-- views
         |-- filters.php
         |-- routes.php
+    |-- user
+        |-- config
+        |-- controllers
+        |-- database
+            |-- migrations
+            |-- seeds
+        |-- models
+        |-- tests
+        |-- views
+        |-- filters.php
+        |-- routes.php
 |-- vendors
 ```

 ### Introduction
-After the installation is finished you will get a new features artisan.
+After the installation is finished you will get a new artisan features.

 1. Creating new module.
 2. Run migration from specified module.